Aashnan12/multilingual-faq-system/README.md

 ### Using Docker (Recommended)

-Ensure Docker and Docker Compose are installed, then run:
+Ensure Docker and Docker Compose are installed, then run :-

 ```bash
 docker-compose up -d